 Abstract-In this paper a modified ESPRIT algorithm, which bases on time subspace (T-ESPRIT) and spatial subspace of estimate 2D-DOA (azimuth and elevation) of a radiated source, that can increase the estimation accuracy with low computational load is introduced.
 Using the algorithm, the planar array is divided into a multiple uniform sub-planar arrays with the common reference point, and the T-ESPRIT method is applied for each sub-array.
-Secondly, Doppler frequency shift $(f_d)$ resulted from the target movement is estimated using displacement invariance technique (DIT).
-Then, in order to increase the estimation accuracy: the estimated Doppler frequency is used to correct the DOAE values according to target movement.
+Secondly, in order to increase the estimation accuracy, the estimated DOA is corrected with Doppler frequency (f_d) which induced by target movement.
 Moreover, the proposed algorithm is combined the refined T-ESPRIT method with time differential of arrival (TDOA) technique to calculate an optimum DOA.
 It is found that the estimated results are better than the traditional ESPRIT methods leading to the estimator performance enhancement.